-Just a few weeks ago Willi Fuchs, director of the VDI, claimed in the SPIEGEL-ONLINE interview, the average age of engineers is 50 to 51 years; Therefore, there is a retirement wave and thus a large replacement demand.
-In addition, the club had Criticism energetically rejected at his numbers.
+Just a few weeks ago Willi Fuchs, director of the VDI, claimed in the SPIEGEL-ONLINE interview, the average age of engineers is 50 to 51 years; therefore there is a wave of retirement and thus a large need for replacement.
+In addition, the association had vigorously rejected criticism of its numbers.

 Now published Dr. Karl Brenke, labor and economic expert at the DIW, who had already caused a stir at the end of 2010, new figures in which he took a closer look at the arguments of the VDI - and refuted.
 The numbers of the VDI can not understand Brenke and considers it excessive.

-In current Weekly report of the DIW and in an article on Spiegel Online, he explains that the alerting of the VDI on the one hand refers to the open engineering offices at the Federal Employment Agency and on the other hand, the age structure of the engineers.
+In current Weekly report of the DIW and in one Article On Spiegel Online, he explains that the VDI's alarm not only refers to the open engineering positions at the Federal Employment Agency, but also to the age structure of the engineers.

 How does the VDI come up with its figures?